 Welcome to the BG Ideas podcast page!
 BG Ideas is a podcast produced by the Institute for the Study of Culture and Society (ICS) and the School of Media and Communication at Bowling Green State University.
 In each episode, Dr. Jolie Sheffer, the Director of ICS, talks with academics, artists, activists, and other professionals about their work for the public good.
 We hope our podcast helps listeners learn more about the amazing interdisciplinary work being done in and around the university to help address big social problems.
 We hope you enjoy and learn from these podcasts.

-Each podcast is researched, written, and edited by students, including ICS interns and graduate assistants, as well as students learning audio editing in the School of Media and Communication.
+Each podcast is researched, written, and edited in part by students, including ICS interns and graduate assistants, as well as sound engineered by students from the School of Media and Communication.

 You can find links to each episode on Podbean below!